Areíto (album): Critical reception

 Jason Birchmeier from AllMusic wrote "It's an otherwise magnificent album that, along with its two predecessors, is one of Guerra's classics".
 Billboard also praised the record calling it "[Guerra's] most wide-ranging, satisfying effort to date."
 Los Angeles Times gave a positive review and wrote "Areito, is less spectacular than 'Bachata Rosa,' but no less ambitious".
 J.D.
 Considine from The Baltimore Sun gave to the album 5 out 5 starts and wrote "Areito" is, indeed, a milestone of sorts for merengue".
-In the same hand, the newspaper La Opinion gave a positive review to the album and stated "It is a revealing work by a mature artist, very conscious and who has an immense future ahead of him."
+In the same hand, the newspaper La Opinión gave a positive review to the album and stated "It is a revealing work by a mature artist, very conscious and who has an immense future ahead of him."

 Fernando Gonzales from Boston Globe gave a positive review and highlights the tracks "Frio Frio" and "Señales de Humo".
 However, in the same review stated "Guerra is still the class of the field-but, artistically, "Areito" is only a small step forward".
 On a less positive tone, Daisann Mclane from Rolling Stone gave a mixed review to the album and gave it 2.5 stars of 5.
 However, on the same review he stated "Areito remains a cautions sequel, but Guerra is so talented that even his holding patterns often make for worthwhile listening".

 Houston Chronicle ranked Areito as the best Latin album of 1993.
+In 2023, the album was included on the 100 Essential Albums of Dominican Music List by ACROARTE.

 Commercial reception

 Album

 Areíto was well received by the music industry.
 It had one of the largest initial shipments ever for a Spanish language album, with 400,000 units in the US and two million worldwide.
 In the United States, Guerra was named top selling tropical/salsa Latin artist of 1993 and Areíto the second best selling tropical/salsa Latin album of 1993.
 Areíto was also a commercial success in Latin America and was certified Gold and Platinum in Argentina, Colombia, Chile, Mexico, Spain and Venezuela.
+In Colombia, Areíto sold over 40,000 as of 25 February 1993, including 10,000 CDs.
+In Uruguay, the album peaked at number 3 on the weekly album charts and sold 60,000 copies in Argentina.